Donald Trump's next 100 days

 If Democrats refuse to cooperate, the White House could seek to pass the bill with a simple majority in a maneuver known as reconciliation.
 That route brings an added complication, because any legislation passed in this manner must not add to the deficit.
 Vice President Mike Pence admitted on Sunday that "maybe in the short term" the tax reform bill will increase the deficit but argued that there was no alternative to stimulating economic growth.

-"The truth is, if we don't get this economy growing at 3 percent or more, as the president believes that we can, we're never going to meet the obligations that we've made today," Pence said on NBC's "Meet the Press."
+"The truth is, if we don't get this economy growing at 3% or more, as the President believes that we can, we're never going to meet the obligations that we've made today," Pence said on NBC's "Meet the Press."

 The White House's ability to manage Congress will also be tested as work starts on Trump's 2018 budget, which includes large cuts to the State Department, the Environmental Protection Agency and foreign aid -- some of which are likely to stir opposition even inside Trump's own party.